 Sensor comparison: Canon 1D X Mark II vs Olympus TG-5

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 1D X Mark II features a full frame sensor and the Olympus TG-5 a 1/2.3-inch sensor.
 The sensor area in the TG-5 is 97 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 5.6.
 The sensor in the 1DX Mark II has a native 3:2 aspect ratio, while the one in the TG-5 offers a 4:3 aspect.

 With 20MP, the 1DX Mark II offers a higher resolution than the TG-5 (12MP), but the 1DX Mark II nevertheless has larger individual pixels (pixel pitch of 6.57μm versus 1.53μm for the TG-5) due to its larger sensor.
 However, the TG-5 is a somewhat more recent model (by 1 year and 3 months) than the 1DX Mark II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.